 The Neighbors: Income

-The neighbors in the Germantown neighborhood in Boston are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Germantown neighborhood in Boston are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

-line, this neighborhood has a higher rate of childhood poverty than 52.3%
+is a lower rate of childhood poverty than is found in 54.8%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about

 the neighborhood and help you understand if this neighborhood may fit your lifestyle.